 Step one: Run as fast as you can!

 Just kidding.
 Although that does give you a testimony like Jonah.
-Just kidding.
+And just kidding again.

 Here are 5 immediate steps I would recommend: